Paint and Varnish Poison Alert for Dogs and Cats

 Treatment for paint exposure depends upon the type and amount of paint ingested.

-Induction of vomiting following ingestion of paint and/or varnish is not recommended.
+• It is not recommended to induce vomiting following ingestion of paint and/or varnish.
 Vomiting increases the chance that paint can be inhaled into the lungs and cause difficulty breathing.

-In the rare case that enough paint was ingested to cause ethylene glycol poisoning, hospitalization will be needed.
-Treatments often include intravenous fluids, ethanol or fomepizole, dextrose supplementation, and monitoring of blood work to assess kidney function.
+• In the rare case that enough paint was ingested to cause ethylene glycol poisoning, hospitalization would be needed, with specific treatments to minimize the risk of clinical signs.

-Treatment for lead poisoning depends upon the signs that develop.
-Intravenous fluids, anti-nausea medication, gastrointestinal protectants, muscle relaxants and medications to control seizures may be used.
+• Treatment for lead poisoning depends upon the signs that develop and your veterinarian will offer symptomatic and supportive care.
 Drugs to bind lead and allow its removal from the body (chelating agents) are often necessary.

 Can pets recover from paint poisoning?